 Instructions

-- Preheat oven to 450°F/230°C. Prepare a baking sheet by lining it with a silicone baking sheet or greased foil.
+- Preheat the oven to 450°F (230°C) and line a baking sheet with a silicone mat or greased foil.

-- In a separate bowl, whisk the gluten free flour, almond milk, salt, ground black pepper, garlic powder and crushed red pepper flakes in a bowl to make the batter.
+- In one bowl, whisk together the gluten-free flour, almond milk, salt, ground black pepper, garlic powder, and crushed red pepper flakes to make the batter.

-- Remove from oven and serve immediately with sesame seeds and chopped scallions.
-Enjoy!
+- Remove from the oven and serve right away, topped with sesame seeds and chopped scallions.

-- Add in the cornstarch slurry and whisk vigorously until dissolved into the sauce.
-Let it cook for about 3 to 4 minutes until the sauce begins to thicken.
-Remove from heat and allow to cool slightly.
+- Add the cornstarch slurry and whisk well until it's fully dissolved into the sauce.
+Let it cook for 3 to 4 minutes until it begins to thicken.
+Remove from heat and allow it to cool slightly.
+Taste and adjust with more sweetener or soy sauce if needed.

 Notes

-- Preheat oven to 425 degrees F. Heat the cauliflower for 15 minutes in the oven.
-Remove and drain off the excess liquid in a strainer.
-Toss the cauliflower lightly with a few tablespoons of Bob’s Red Mill Gluten Free 1-to-1 Baking Flour, coating lightly to soak up any liquid.
-Now, proceed with the recipe!
+- Before starting, preheat your oven to 425°F. Give the cauliflower a head start by baking it for 15 minutes.
+Once done, drain any excess liquid using a strainer.
+Lightly toss the cauliflower with a few tablespoons of Bob’s Red Mill Gluten Free 1-to-1 Baking Flour to help soak up any remaining moisture.
+Then you’re ready to continue with the recipe!

 Nutrition Information